cyberwizardinstitute/workshops/git.markdown

 http://nodeschool.io/#gitit

-and to submit a pull request to a project with a useful fix or addition.
+and to start keeping track of at least one project with git.